-- 1. Weaker than- and stronger than forecast GBP relative to USD

-- 2. Below- and above forecast investment return

-- 3. Adverse and favourable claims inflation

-- 4. Continued impact of a pandemic

-- 5. Impact of a cyber security breach.

-- 6. Significant adverse claims development as a result of a large number consecutive insolvencies

-- 7. Impact of climate change on sustainability of Membership

-- 8. Major currency movement

-- 9. War event
+- 1. Weaker than- and stronger than forecast GBP relative to USD - 2.
+Below- and above forecast investment return - 3.
+Adverse and favourable claims inflation - 4.
+Impact of a cyber-security breach. - 5.
+Significant adverse claims development as a result of a large number consecutive insolvencies - 6.
+Impact of climate change on sustainability of Membership - 7.
+Major currency movement - 8.
+Impact of inflation and further downturn in economic markets - 9.
+Impact of Ukraine Russia War - 10.
+Increase in complexity of sanctions regimes